-People with diabetes are at a higher risk of kidney disease and kidney failure but managing diabetes and having regular checks can help to reduce the risk.
+People living with diabetes are at a higher risk of kidney disease and kidney failure but managing diabetes and having regular checks can help to reduce the risk.

 Your doctor should arrange for you to have a kidney health check at least once a year.
 This may be more often if you require more frequent monitoring.

 What does this test involve?

 There are three parts to a kidney health check.

 - A blood test to find out how well your nephrons are filtering waste products from your blood.